edsp2016/ITIMA_Zafrin_Harrison/README.md

 Previous research in this field has focused on creating models to autonomously sum multi-tracks in an intelligent fashion using Machine Learning, Cross Adaptive Methods, and "Knowledge Engineered Solutions".
 While some of these efforts have achieved impressive results, the author of this project believes that in order for a viable model to be produced, a statistical analysis using ground truth data must be conducted.
 Therefore, this project will extract a variety of audio features from professionally mixed data, and search for common trends in the extracted features in an attempt to reveal the existence of an "ideal" mixing scenario.

+### Project Goals

+1. Investigate the relationship between the lead elements loudness in comparison to the rest of the summed instrumentation.
+2. Investigate whether or not this relationship is variable depending on genre (Pop vs. EDM).

 ### The Data
 The raw multi-track data used in this project is from a unique dataset managed/created by the author.
 Because the raw data is copyrighted and monetized material, it cannot be shared.
 However, the quantification of this data can be found in the [/Data](https://github.com/edsp2016/ITIMA_Zafrin_Harrison/tree/master/Data) folder in the form of CSV files.